antoinepryy/TDA602-man-in-the-middle/README.md

 ##### ARP Spoofing

+The goal is now to modify ARP tables of both client and server computer to make them think the MAC address of the attacker is the address corresponding to:

+- The client one for the server computer.

+- The server one for the client computer.

-Some useful functions in the program :
+Some useful functions in the program to perform this attack:

 ```python
 def get_mac(IP, interface="eth0"):